eduardolucioac/okd_bare_metal/README.md

 The OpenShift (OKD) is a distribution of Kubernetes optimized for continuous application development and multi-tenant deployment.
 It adds developer and operations-centric tools on top of Kubernetes to enable rapid application development, easy deployment and scaling, and long-term lifecycle maintenance for small and large teams.
 It incorporates and extends Kubernetes with security and other integrated concepts.
 The OKD is a sibling Kubernetes distribution to Red Hat OpenShift.

-The **purpose of this roadmap is to install a Private Cloud on a private server ("bare-metal")**, that is, on a User Provisioned Infrastructure (UPI).
+The **purpose of this roadmap is to install a Private Cloud on a private server ("bare-metal")**, that is, on an User Provisioned Infrastructure (UPI).
 This Private Cloud will be all provided by OKD which, basically, is the **open and free community version of OpenShift**.
 Several additional features like Prometheus, Alertmanager, Grafana and an Alert Manager will be available out of the box. **Cool, isn't it?** 😎

 [Ref(s).: https://www.okd.io/#v4 ,
 https://docs.okd.io/4.9/monitoring/accessing-third-party-uis.html ,